Kunlong1994/lab3/Lab-#2.md

 ### 5. Submit the lab

-1. Upload a video of your version of the lab to your personal Slack channel. **Make sure you've included the TAs: David Goedicke and Andrea Cuadra
+1. Upload a video of your version of the camera lab to your personal Slack channel and cross post to #lab2. **Make sure you've included the TAs: David Goedicke and Andrea Cuadra
-1. Include a link to your forked code
+1. Include a link to your forked code for the camera lab
 1. Include brief description of what you did and why
+1. Also post a summary of your npm experiment and post to #lab2test